varnish/Varnish-Book/varnish_book.rst

    ..
 Then, if the object does not match any of them, Varnish updates the ban-list pointer of the object.

    Varnish tests bans whenever a request hits a cached object.
-   A cached object is checked only against newer bans.
+   A cached object is checked only against bans added after the last checked ban.
    That means that each object checks against a ban expression only once.

    .. ban lurker